security-geeks/JReFrameworker/tutorial/hidden_file.md

 ## JReFrameworker Annotations

 At this point we will take a short digression to examine the annotations provided by the JReFrameworker plugin.
+Annotations are used to guide the behavior of JReFrameworker during the bytecode rewriting steps desired in a module.
 There are two primary classes of annotations: define and merge annotations.
 For both classes of annotations there are three levels that annotations may be applied: type, method, and field.
 The following matrix defines each supported annotation type.

 |            | **Define**      | **Merge**       |
 |------------|-----------------|-----------------|